ILiekCarot/Exec-stuff/README.md

 ### Finding lua_setfield, _G & LUA_GLOBALSINDEX
 1. Open Strings view (Shift + F12)
 2. Search for: `_VERSION`
-3. Look at any of the two cross-reference (Ctrl + X or X)
+3. Look at any of the two cross-references (Ctrl + X or X)
 4. Decompile the results (TAB or F5)
 5. You should see a sub like this:
 ```c